kuy/redux-tower/README.md

 redux-tower provides a way to fully control client-side routing with its related side effects such as data fetching, user authentication, fancy animations.

 **NOTICE: This package is ACTIVELY under development.
-API (both public and internal) may change suddenly.
-Do NOT use in production.**
+API (both public and internal) may change suddenly.**

 ## Installation